mohankishore/one-pagers/README.md

 db_admin.jsp
 ------------

-The JSP assumes that you are working in a "Spring" environment - if that is not the case, please tweak the logic to lookup the data-sources.
+This JSP assumes that you are working in a "Spring" environment - if that is not the case, please tweak the logic to lookup the data-sources.
 The page allows you to select the data-source you wish to run your queries against and set the maximum rows you want fetched for any query.